-Russell practices in the areas of commercial and civil litigation, with a focus on complex commercial matters, large scale insurance claims or injury cases, and appeals.
-Russell regularly appears before the Supreme Court of British Columbia, the Court of Appeal, and various regulatory boards and tribunals.
-Russell has also written articles on limitations periods and administrative practice and has recently completed the Inns of Court program.
+Russell’s litigation practice is focused on complex commercial disputes, large scale insurance claims or injury cases, and appeals.
+Russell regularly appears before the Supreme Court of British Columbia, the Court of Appeal, the Federal Court and various regulatory boards and tribunals.
+Russell has also written articles on limitations periods, administrative practice and maritime law matters.

 0769449 B.C.
 Ltd. v.
 Vancouver Fraser Port Authority, F.C.J.
 No. 257: In this proceeding, the applicant trucking company’s licence to transport shiping containers had been terminated and it sought to challenge the Port Authority’s decision.
 The name of the decision-maker was not provided in either the suspension or termination decisions.
 While the trucking company was trying to discover the name of the decision maker, the 30-day deadline for commencing a judicial review lapsed, and as a result the Port sought to dismiss the proceeding.
 The Federal Court ruled in the trucking company’s favour.
 The trucking company was entitled to know who made the termination decision and could not have known the name of the decision-maker unless the port authority provided it.
 The Port Authority refused to perform its duty to provide the name.
 As the name of the decision-maker had since been disclosed, mandamus was no longer an appropriate remedy.
 The trucking company was given an extension of time to commence a judicial review of the decision.